bufferapp/old-diversity-dashboard/README.md

 ### Development environment

-For running locally, we use [fig](http://www.fig.sh/).
-Make sure you have fig installed, and then run:
+For running locally, we use [docker-compose](https://docs.docker.com/compose/).
+Make sure you have [Docker](https://docs.docker.com/installation/mac/) and [docker-compose](https://docs.docker.com/compose/install/) installed, and then run:

 ```
-fig up -d
+docker-compose up -d
 ```

 To get the IP of your docker container (with boot2docker):